-Since I do not accept reimbursement directly from insurance companies except Medicare, the payment of my full fee is due at the time of your session, unless you are a Medicare recipient.
-I am set up to accept payment through HSA and FSA credit and debit cards.
-I also accept most major credit cards.
-Cash pay and checks are welcome as well.
+If you are not a participant in one of the insurances that I accept, the payment of my full fee is due at the time of your session.
 Unless you pay me by other means at the time of our session, my medical records and billing system will automatically charge your credit card on file the evening after each session.

-The only insurance I am considered “in-network” with is Medicare.
-However, your insurance company will still likely reimburse you for at least a portion of my fee through out-of-network benefits.
+Even if I am not an in-network provider for your insurance company, your insurance company will still likely reimburse you for at least a portion of my fee through out-of-network benefits.
 Here’s how it works:

 Most insurance providers offer out-of-network benefits, which are a way for you to be reimbursed for health care expenses that are provided by people who have not agreed to accept a discounted rate from the insurance company (or be “in-network”).
 Out-of-network benefits typically cover a percentage of your costs, somewhere between 40% on the low end and up to 100%.

 If you wish to use out-of-network benefits, you will still pay me directly at our session, and I will provide you with a receipt called a "superbill" that has all the information needed for your insurance company to reimburse you.
 You will then turn this information in to your insurance company and they will reimburse you.
 It is your responsibility to discuss with your insurance company how much coverage you have and what your deductible is for out-of-network providers.

 If this sounds like a lot of hassle, there is a service called Better that can do this for you.
 All you need to do is take a picture of your insurance card and the superbill I give you, and Better does the rest.
 They do take a small percentage of what they insurance company reimburses you, but you don’t have to talk to your insurance company.
 You can learn more here: